khalido/blog/README.md

 - [ ] convert notebooks to markdown manually, since those are only updated infrequently.
 Should save a lot of time in the github build action.
 - [ ] store post images in the posts folder itself?
 Have a think.
 Whats the easiest way to insert images in a markdown post?
+- [ ] Fix the lastmod issue, since github clones over the folder the file datestamp becomes the clone time instead of the last time the file was changed.